 As you will note from the following, this is a complex area of law.
-If you are not experienced in ensuring that our marketing is compliant with the law, please contact the Deputy Headmaster and DPO before undertaking any new marketing campaigns or methods.
+If you are not experienced in ensuring that our marketing is compliant with the law, please view our Toucan Privacy Policy - click here or contact the Deputy Headmaster and DPO before undertaking any new marketing campaigns or methods.